knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Tuesday done.
 Work had not much programming, but I was a plumber, a solderer, a cleaner and a technical mover when we were moving and securing the magnet again (and I did a bit of programming :P).
-TODO: FINALLY ADD SOME PICS FROM THE WEEKEND SIGNAL FESTIVAL AND FROM THE MOVING.
+TODO: magnet THE MOVING.

 Went for a gym and missed 100kg bench and hit 5x90 afterwards... wtf.
 Not great, not terrible...
 I think I might go for a creatine tomorrow.
 It might